Contact: Mia Mothershed

 Visitor restrictions and additional safety protocols have been increased throughout the hospital and we thank the public for helping us reduce the number of persons entering our facilities.

-Alabama Governor Kay Ivey’s Health Order issued a "Safer At Home" order effective at 5pm on Thursday, April 30, 2020.
+Alabama Governor Kay Ivey has extended the "Safer At Home" health order through July 31, 2020 at 5pm.
 In accordance, Jackson Hospital is continuing its policy to prohibit visitors at this time.

 What should you do if you think you have contracted COVID-19?